 There are multiple reasons why I am choosing to address these issues.
 First, a parent will not be given permission to move out of state, with the child, simply because they wish to.
 The requesting parent must typically show that the relocation will be in the child’s best interests and that an adequate long-distance visitation schedule can be maintained.
 Second, when one is filing a request to move away with the child, it is important that they provide the Court with as much detailed information as possible.
 Third, discovery is crucial to both requesting, and opposing, an out of state relocation.
 Fourth, knowing what to expect at trial can help a parent to be prepared for the process.
 Finally, it is important that parents follow the Court’s visitation orders.
 Failing to do so can result in the Judge revisiting custody and visitation.

 One point I cannot stress enough is that it is important to contact an attorney as soon as possible if you wish to move your child out of state or if you wish to oppose such a request.
 Waiting to file a request can cause the Court to question the necessity of the move or the sincerity of a parent’s opposition.
 By contacting counsel sooner, rather than later, you help to ensure that your rights remain protected.
-As a Virginia Beach child relocation lawyer, I handle such matters.
+As a child relocation lawyer, I handle such matters.
 Contact my office today.
-We also service Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.
+We service Virginia Beach, Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.